su-fit-vut/kachna-online/README.md

 ```
 dotnet run
 ```

+You can also use `dotnet watch` instead to enable hot-reloading.

 A `wwwroot` directory must be present in the `KachnaOnline.App` directory.
 In this repository, this is a symlink to `ClientApp/KachnaOnline/dist/KachnaOnline`, so either build the client app (`npm build`) or simply create